- Share firmware release notes so customers can understand the improvements being made to the Halo Collar and Halo System.

 We have upgraded the Halo Collar’s directional sensitivity, so it will stop giving Prevention Feedback as soon as your dog turns around and heads back to safety.

-Our latest firmware update includes a few changes to the LEDs on the Halo Collar.
-Please see below for the most up-to-date meanings of the collar’s GPS and Logo LEDs.
-For a complete summary of the collar’s LEDs and what they mean, please refer to the article “How to interpret the collar’s LEDs.”
+Our latest firmware update includes a few changes to the Lights on the Halo Collar.
+Please see below for the most up-to-date meanings of the collar’s GPS and Logo Lights.
+For a complete summary of the collar’s lights and what they mean, please refer to the article What do the lights on the collar mean?

-- GPS LED blinks BLUE once per second
+- GPS light blinks BLUE once per second

 - Halo Logo blinks Blue 4x when entering this state

-- GPS LED blinks Pink once every 2 seconds
+- GPS light blinks Pink once every 2 seconds

 - Halo Logo blinks Pink 4x when entering this state